-- 8 to 10 cups (packed) braising greens (about a pound)
+- 8 to 10 cups or about a pound (packed) braising greens

 - ½ to 1 teaspoon minced or crushed garlic

-Preheat the oven to 375°F. Line a small baking tray with foil and brush lightly with olive oil.
+- Preheat the oven to 375 degrees Fahrenheit.
+Line a small baking tray with foil and brush lightly with olive oil.

-You can also peel all the garlic while it is still uncooked, and wrap the cloves in a tight little foil packet, spooning in about a teaspoon of olive oil.
-Roast the packet for about 20 to 30 minutes at 325°F or until the cloves are very soft.
+- You can also peel all the garlic while it is still uncooked, and wrap the cloves in a tight little foil packet, spooning in about a teaspoon of olive oil.
+Roast the packet for about 20 to 30 minutes at 325 degrees Fahrenheit or until the cloves are very soft.

 - Stem the greens, if necessary.
 Leave them whole, if very small, or coarsely chop if medium-small.
 Your call.

 - Place a large, deep skillet over medium heat.
 After about a minute, add half the remaining olive oil, and swirl to coat the pan.
 Toss in half of the greens, turn the heat up to medium-high, and stir-fry, turning with tongs, for about 5 minutes, or until wilted.
 Stir in half the fresh garlic, sprinkle lightly with salt, if desired, then transfer to a medium-sized bowl, and set aside.
 Repeat this step with the remaining olive oil and greens.

 - When the leaves have wilted and the fresh garlic is mixed in, reduce the heat to medium-low, and return the first batch of greens to the pan.
 Add the roasted garlic, turning everything together with tongs to combine.
 Add a little extra olive oil, if desired, and taste to adjust salt.
 Serve hot, warm, or at room temperature.